 - CAUTION: Intended recipients should NOT use email communication for emergent or urgent health care matters.”

-For more information on Jefferson email encryption, please see the FAQ section below or contact the Jeff IT Service Desk at 3-7600.
+For more information on Jefferson email encryption, please see the FAQ section below or contact the Solutions Center at 3-7975.

 Employee Frequently Asked Questions